hubotio/hubot/docs/adapters/campfire.md

 Next, you will need to create a user on your Campfire account for your Hubot, then give it access so it can join to your rooms.
 You will need to create a room if you haven't already.

-Hubot defaults to using its [shell](./shell.html), so to use Campfire instead, you can run hubot with `-a campfire`:
+Hubot defaults to using its [Shell](./shell.html), so to use Campfire instead, you can run hubot with `-a Campfire`:

     % bin/hubot -a campfire

-If you are deploying to Heroku or using foreman, you need to make sure the hubot is called with `-a campfire` in the `Procfile`:
+If you are deploying to Heroku or using foreman, you need to make sure the hubot is called with `-a Campfire` in the `Procfile`:

     web: bin/hubot -a campfire -n Hubot